popdemtech/smartsite/walkthrough.md

 ---

 ## Create the web server
-Node libraries can and frequently are built for a programmatic interface.
 As it stands, `my-app` is a functioning Node.js application, but it doesn't do much.
-Our interest is building an application that serves web traffic.
-That means users can navigate to the application on the internet and browse useful onsite content.
+It prints a message in the terminal.
+We're here to build an application that serves web traffic.
+This means a user can navigate to our web pages and functionality from an internet browser.

-For this, the application will need a web server library.
+For the purposes of this guide, the term "web server" should be taken to mean an application that serves web traffic.
+The term "web server" can (and often does) apply to any physical or digital component that makes up the OSI model.
+These components funtionally operate different levels of abstraction, and in the most general sense, constitute a pipeline of request handling.
+Node.js web servers operate at the "Application Layer" of the model.

+A web server library written for the JavaScript ecosystem will be included into application scripts.
 There are many such libraries in the Node.js ecosystem from which to choose.
 The ideal library for our purposes provides a developer friendly abstraction over the gritty details of TCP and HTTP communication protocols.
-A large network of developers also using the library is a strong bonus as well.
+A large network of developers using the library is a strong bonus as well.
+Express [https://expressjs.com](https://expressjs.com) is a web framework that checks all of the boxes.

 ### Express

-Express is a web framework that checks all of the boxes.
 Express provides an abstraction over low-level HTTP handling by using sensible defaults for HTTP configuration, while still allowing for low-level configuation as the needs of the application are discovered.
 For the developer, Express provides a straight-forward, route declaration approach for serving web requests.

 Express has been a mainstay library for since the early days of Node.js, and beginner to advanced online resources can be found with ease.